Steinspass/MiniTwitter/README.md

 It is the final project of this course in which I learned to create a Login system to be able to login with Email or Gmail with FireBase and use this google platform.
 Also to create a real-time chat and a DataBase in Firebase.
 Create all the drawables for the chat elements and a theme for the App.

+## -In the A.jetpackResponsiveDesign folder

+It is the first part of the Advanced android course, in which I learn to use Android Jetpack Responsive Design with Database Local Room with ViewModel